Today’s Wonder of the Day was inspired by Esra. Esra Wonders, “What are Big Cats” Thanks for WONDERing with us, Esra!

-If you are ever lost in the jungle, there are a few animals you’d better watch out for.
+If you ever get lost in the jungle, there are a few animals you’d better watch out for.
 What are we talking about?
 Big cats, of course!
 And, no, we don’t mean fat, furry felines named Fluffy.
 We mean the really big cats.

+They’re also the only cats that can roar.
+Their roar comes from a special larynx with cartilage walls that vibrate and produce sound when air passes through it from the lungs.
 Lions have the longest larynx, which means they can roar the loudest.
 Cheetahs and snow leopards can’t roar, despite having similar throat structures.
 For this reason, some people exclude them from the list of big cats.

 Think you know a lot about big cats?
 Here are some interesting facts you may not know:

-- Snow leopards can leap up to seven times their own body length in a single jump.
+Snow leopards can leap up to seven times their own body length in a single jump.

-- The jaguar takes its name from a Native American word that means “he who kills with one leap.”
+The jaguar takes its name from a Native American word that means “he who kills with one leap.”

-- Tigers don’t avoid water like many cats and are excellent swimmers.
+Tigers don’t avoid water like many cats and are excellent swimmers.

-- Lions are the only big cats that live in groups, which are called prides.
+Lions are the only big cats that live in groups, which are called prides.